-I collaborate with people from all over the world, designing, implementing, and launching web applications and services.
+I collaborate with people from all over the world, designing, implementing, and shipping innovative products.

-These days I work mostly for small companies and US-based startups.
+These days I work for boutique development firms and US-based startups.

 From time to time, I post short programming articles on my blog.